 This spellbinding middle grade fantasy is inspired by Greek mythology, and is perfect for fans of The Girl Who Drank the Moon and The Book of Boy.
 Now available in paperback!

 Clothilde has lived her whole life in the shadows with her (sometimes) thieving and (always) ailing father.
-But when he fails to meet her one morning, sending her instead a mysterious ticket of "half-paffage," Clo finds herself journeying across the sea to reunite with him.
-The ticket, however, leaves her on a sunless island populated only by creaking fishermen, a rumpled old woman, a piggish cat, and a moon-cheeked boy named Cary.
+But when he fails to meet her one morning, sending her instead a mysterious ticket of half-paffage, Clo finds herself journeying across the sea to reunite with him.
+The ticket, however, leaves her on a sunless island inhabited only by creaking fishermen, a rumpled old woman, a piggish cat, and a moon-cheeked boy named Cary.